 The acid fisherman

-Style down a swanky dress
+Style down a silk dress

 The turtleneck-bowling shirt combo

 It’s Tony Soprano meets The Big Lebowski.
 Pair any button-down bowling/Dad™ top with a hot pastrami sammy and a turtleneck, and you’ll have a look that says, “You owe me money, Charlie.
 But I’m going to let it slide this time, ‘cause I like you.
 Ya got spunk, kid.”
 Plus, just imagine how fuego you will look in a Burberry polo with a tight turtleneck and a ruby pinky ring.

 You are a long, loose bean